rm-pigeon/home/todo-app/test-cases.md

 # 4 - Change Task Status

-Description
+**Description**
 User should be able to change Task Status by clicking on the checkbox on the left of the Task

-Prerequisites:
+**Prerequisites**:

 -Previously created Task on the board

-Steps:
+**Steps**:

 a

--Click on the checkbox on the left of the Task Title
+1.Click on the checkbox on the left of the Task Title

--Click on the pencil Icon on the right of the Task row
+2.Click on the pencil Icon on the right of the Task row

 b

--Click on the checkbox on the left of the Task Title once again
+1.Click on the checkbox on the left of the Task Title once again

--Click on the pencil Icon on the right of the Task row
+2.Click on the pencil Icon on the right of the Task row

-Validation Critieria:
+**Validation Critieria**:

 a